DrThomasAger/smile/README.md

 Their role is an "expert" who is designed to respond lengthily and with jargon.

-See how much of an "expert" they **really are** - try ask them an expert question about a domain you know a lot about to test them!
+See how much of an "expert" they **really are** - try asking them  something you know a lot to test them!

 Just **copy and paste our quick start example** below to see an example of ***(: Smile*** magic in action 👇